CordeliaProject/PADRISDataTools/README.md

 python3 main.py <inpath> <outpath> <entity> <episodis>
 ```

-Make sure the <episodis> argument points to the path of the unprocessed Episodis dataframe.
+Make sure the <episodis> argument points to the path of the unprocessed Episodis dataframe

 ## About PADRIS
 The PADRIS program (Programa d'Analítica de Dades per a la Recerca i la Innovació en Salut) aims to make health data accessible for research purposes, aligning with legal and ethical frameworks while maintaining transparency towards the citizens of Catalonia.